-MCIE can deliver the Certificate IV in Commercial Cookery as a traineeship.
+MCIE can deliver Certificate IV in Commercial Cookery as an apprenticeship.
 This enables your staff to simultaneously study while being actively engaged in the workplace, thereby minimising the time spent out of the kitchen.

 - Course Name: Certificate IV in Commercial Cookery

 - Location: Workplace, supported when required with training at 628-30 Fanning Street, Southbank

 - Equipment Requirements: Student’s are required to have a Chef’s uniform, appropriate footwear and a knife kit.

 - Full Fee: $14,500

 Based on the limitations of the workplace environment students may be able to undertake and complete some units at the fully equipped MCIE kitchen in West Melbourne.

 This qualification is suitable for qualified commercial cooks who are seeking a supervisory or team leading role in the kitchen.
 It prepares the candidate to operate independently and use discretion to solve non-routine problems.

 This qualification prepares students to progress in their career and take on supervisory roles of a Chef or Chef de Partie.